 In time for the 40th anniversary of the Sydney Gay and Lesbian Mardi Gras Festival, St.George gave some of its cards a fabulous techni-coloured facelift in February 2017.

->

-> However, St.George customers can still showcase their pride every time they spend when they apply for a rainbow St.George Vertigo or Vertigo Platinum credit card by 22 May 2019.
+However, St.George customers can continue to showcase their pride every time they spend when they apply for a rainbow St.George Vertigo or Vertigo Platinum credit card.

->

-> Although both cards don the colours of the rainbow, there are a few differences that you should know about the products before you sign up.
+Although both cards don the colours of the rainbow, there are a few differences that you should know about the products before you sign up.

 This St.George Vertigo card is a no frills product that’s suited to cardholders who want to pay on plastic but keep their card costs low.